Secrets to Success in Your Personal Injury Case

 If there are insufficient funds to pay doctors, hospitals, and other medical bills, our office will help facilitate assignments whereby the client authorizes our office to pay the medical provider directly from any settlement or verdict.
 These often will serve to satisfy the health provider and often they will wait until the time of settlement rather than pursue collection against you.

-Settlement for Personal Injury Cases with Carpey Law
+Settlement Process for Personal Injury Cases with Carpey Law

 If there has not been a complete recovery from your injuries, it may be necessary to obtain a written report from the physician indicating that your symptoms will persist into the indefinite future.